 Is Bwindi national park safe for birding?
 YES, birding in Bwindi impenetrable national park is very safe and we highly recommend.
 Bird safaris

-Pamoja tours and Travel Company as conducted a number of across east Africa and has guide experts and armed rangers when it comes to birding.
+Pamoja tours and Travel Company has conducted a number of across east Africa and has guide experts and armed rangers when it comes to birding.
 The first question before we conduct any safari is whether the area we are choosing is safe for you.
-YES, birding in Bwindi impenetrable national park is very safe and we highly recommend Bwindi national park which has about 348 recorded bird species out of the 1073 bird species in Uganda.
+Yes, birding in Bwindi impenetrable national park is very safe and we highly recommend Bwindi national park which has about 348 recorded bird species out of the 1073 bird species in Uganda.

 Bwindi national park is known for one famous activity carried out here; gorilla trekking which is done across all the four sectors i.e. Buhoma, Ruhija, Nkuringo and Rushaga sectors.
 However, Bwindi national park also gives you a chance to explore 348 different bird species with 25 restricted range species, four globally threatened species and three bird species that are only surviving as representatives of their respective genera.
-These birds can be seen in Ruhija region at the mubwindi swamp where some rare Albertine endemics and lifers can be observed.
+Furthermore, these birds can be seen in Ruhija region at the Mubwindi swamp where some rare Albertine endemics and lifers can be observed.

 A birder can consider Bwindi national park for his birding trip which is just 70 USD; 40 $ payable as park entry fees and 30$ payable as birding fee per day to the Uganda Wildlife Authority which is in charge of all national parks in Uganda.

 - African citril

 - Waller’s starling